Inherit the Wind (1960)

 E. K. Hornbeck: Only with the sound of my own words, thank God.

-E. K. Hornbeck: Aw, Henry!
-Why don't you wake up?
+E. K. Hornbeck: Looks like you're going out in a blaze of glory, Counselor.
+You were pretty impressive for a while there today, Henry.
+"Your Honor, after a while you'll be setting man against man, creed against creed, etc, etc, ad nauseam unquote."
+Ah, Henry, why don't you wake up?
 Darwin was wrong.
 Man's still an ape.
 His creed's still a totem pole.
-When he first achieved the upright position, he took a look at the stars - thought they were something to eat.
+When he first achieved the upright position, he took a look at the stars, thought they were something to eat.
 When he couldn't reach them, he decided they were groceries belonging to a bigger creature; that's how Jehovah was born.

 Henry Drummond: I wish I had your worm's-eye view of history.
 It would certainly make things a lot easier.